lexibank/tlopo/out/vol1/chapter7.md

 ## 2.10.
 Bow and stern covers, end-decking

-While outrigger canoes with simple dugout hull are suitable for inshore sailing, seaworthy canoes require at least 'end-decking', minimally a V -shaped piece covering the bow and stern of the dugout hull.
-The next comparison points to a PCP term for this piece; PCP &ast;tau may come from POc &ast;taRu 'cover up':
+While outrigger canoes with simple dugout hull are suitable for inshore sailing, seaworthy canoes require at least 'end-decking', minimally a V-shaped piece covering the bow and stern of the dugout hull.
+The next comparison points to a PCP term for this piece; PCP _&ast;tau_ may come from POc _&ast;taRu_ 'cover up':

 <table>
 <tr>